How to write a dating profile that they won't find cringey

 But if you’ve got no faith in that happening (we believe in you, random person!), then there are some rock-solid online dating profile tips advice for you too.
 Let’s go!

-- ‘Looking for a bit of fun’.
-People are on apps for loads of reasons.
-But this is so vague.
-Does it mean they’re looking for a new 5-a-side team?
+- ‘Looking for some fun’.
+People are on apps for tons of reasons.
+But this is a little unclear.
+Does it mean they’re looking for a new soccer buddy?
+A chess pal?

-- 6’11/2 tall’.
-Height is a deal-breaker for some girls, so we can’t blame you for whacking your height in there.
+- ‘6’11/2 tall’.
+Height is a deal-breaker for some people, so we can’t blame you for dropping your height in there.
 But that half an inch?
-Unless they’re a basketball scout, they’re not going to notice it.
+Unless they’re a basketball scout, they’re not going to notice it so don’t bother.

 - ‘I listen to all types of music’.
 Someone’s always going to try and out-cool you with their music tastes.
 If you like Lil Nas X, they’ll like Lil Nas Y. Are you a fan of Ariana Grande?
 They’re a fan of Ariana Grandest.
-You can’t win.
-Just be confident in your tastes and people will like you for it.
+You can’t win everybody.
+So just be confident in your tastes and people will like you for it.

 - Any strings of emojis.
 Unless your match is into hieroglyphics, they might struggle to figure out what your interests are.
-For example, imagine if all those aubergine emojis in your bio made someone think you’re a vegetarian?
+And we’d say avoid multiple eggplant emojis – even if you are vegetarian.

-So, that’s what to avoid when writing a dating profile.
+So, that’s what to swerve when writing a dating profile.
 Now it’s time to get guaranteed results with our online dating profile tips.